allenporter/supernote-lite/supernote/server/README.md

 # Supernote Private Cloud Server

 This package provides a self-hosted implementation of the Supernote Cloud server.
-This content is shared between the [documentation](https://allenporter.github.io/supernote-lite/) and github repository at [github.com/allenporter/supernote-lite](https://github.com/allenporter/supernote-lite).

 ## Getting Started